 What You Can Learn From Nathan Barry’s About Me Page

 If you have a high-profile customer, subscriber, or admirer, don’t be afraid to leverage it.

 Also, positioning is key.
-I switched to ConvertKit from MailChimp partly because I learned ConvertKit was built for blogging — made by creators for creators (like me).
+I switched to ConvertKit from MailChimp partly because I learned ConvertKit (affiliate link) was built for blogging — made by creators for creators (like me).
 If you’re part of your target audience, be sure to say so.

 23. Tarzan Kay

 Why Tarzan Kay’s About Me Page is So Good

 Between the popups for the 80s pricing persona and referring to me as a “superstar”, I totally would have signed up for Tarzan Kay’s email list if I wasn’t already on it.